hporbs-github/GettingAndCleaningData/README.md

 Getting and Cleaning Data Course Project
 ========================================================

-### *This file includes descriptions of all major steps taken in obtaining and cleaning the data set for the course project.
-All code is also included herein, making redundant the 'run_analysis.R' file that was also required in the project description.*
+### *This file includes descriptions of all steps taken in obtaining and cleaning the data set for the course project.
+All related code is also included here, making redundant the 'run_analysis.R' file that was also required in the project description.
+This file does NOT include code used to create the CodeBook.
+Such code (as well as descriptions re. its function) are included both in 'CodeBook.md' and 'run_analysis.R'.
+See "Associated files" immediately below for a map of how all files interrelate.*

 ### **Associated files:**
-* **run_analysis.R** includes the same code included in this file along with brief descriptions of each step in the analysis.
+* **run_analysis.R** includes the same code included in this file along with the code used to construct the CodeBook.
+* **tidyDataOriginalVarNames.txt** is one version of the 'second, independent tidy data set' described in item 5. of the project description.
+It includes the original (syntactically invalid, in R) variable names.
-* **tidyData.txt** is the 'second, independent tidy data set' described in item 5. of the project description.
+* **tidyDataValidVarNames.txt** is a second version of the 'second, independent tidy data set' described in item 5. of the project description.
+It includes syntactically valid (in R) variable names.
 * **projectData.zip** is the file downloaded from here, https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip,
 as given in the project description.
+* **features_info.txt** is included in **projectData.zip** and is the original study authors' description of the variables used.
+Mention of variables not used in this project were deleted from it, and it was provided as an appendix to the CodeBook in order to help simplify variable description.
 * **CodeBook.md** is the codebook describing the variables included in the tidy data set.